MicrosoftPremier/VstsExtensions/PostBuildCleanup/en-US/overview.md

 **Clean** option is unchecked, the task does nothing.
 Otherwise, the task behavior depends on the selected value for **Clean options** and mimics the pre-build cleanup behavior:

-- **Sources:** If this option is selected, the task does not delete any files from the agent in order to allow incremental gets of source files.
+- **Sources:** If this option is selected, the task tries to clean the sources as described [here](https://www.visualstudio.com/en-us/docs/build/define/repository), which supports incremental gets of source files.

+  **Note:** The task cannot scorch TFVC workspaces due to an authentication limitation.
+If you use TFVC, the task will always delete all contents of the $(Build.SourcesDirectory), thus, preventing incremental source gets!

 - **Sources and output directory:** If this option is selected, the task deletes all contents of the $(Build.BinariesDirectory).